Asalott/ITS-25-Virtualization-Technology-and-Automation/Notes to Project/README.md

 # **Streaming service**

 > This project is a fully automated simulation of a simple streaming service with six VMs created with Vagrant and configured via Ansible.
 The entire infrastructure is reproducible.
 Running `vagrant up` followed by `ansible-playbook site.yml -v` inside the control VM will produce an identical environment from scratch, with no manual steps required beyond providing a `secrets.yml` file.
+>
+> The result can be verified by running `./verify.sh`, which automatically checks that all services are running and communicating correctly.

 ______
 ## **Table of contents**